Mantls/PenAndPaper_fightOrder/README.md

 # PenAndPaper_fightOrder
-A Tool to determine whose turn it is in turn-based Pen&amp;Paper fights
+A small Tool to determine whose turn it is in turn-based Pen&amp;Paper fights

+Usage: python fightOrder.py [-w]